Menu

 Headshot of Carol Armstrong, Ph.D., in a riparian forested buffer.

 Share what you’ve learned with your community.
-Carol Armstrong, Ph.D., a community science volunteer, has reached out to local businesses as well as local and state agencies to address documented cases of improperly stored road salt, which can pollute nearby streams.
+Carol Armstrong, Ph.D., a community science volunteer, reached out to local businesses and local and state agencies to address documented cases of improperly stored road salt, which can pollute nearby streams.
 She also convinced her township to start an environmental advisory council, offering to share what she’s learned.

 Resources